 Animal researchers have traditionally been apprehensive about attributing human emotions to other animals for fear of being anthropomorphic.
 But observations of animal behavior over the last few decades have made the attribution of deep emotion to some non-human animals more difficult to deny.

-For instance, new evidence suggests that dolphins and whales, along with chimps, gorillas and elephants, may experience complex emotions once believed to be reserved for human beings: deep grief at the death of a loved one, according to a report by New Scientist.
+For instance, observations collected in 2006 and 2007 suggests that dolphins and whales, like with chimps, gorillas and elephants, may experience complex emotions once believed to be reserved for human beings: deep grief at the death of a loved one, according to a report by New Scientist.

 "This was repeated over and over again, sometimes frantically, during two days of observation," said Gonzalvo.
 "The mother never separated from her calf....
 [She] seemed unable to accept the death."